 The daytime temperatures for highland species should range between 25 and 28°C all year round and drop down to 10-14°C during the night

 With night temps optimally 10°C over the winter months.
-This is necessary for their survival.
+This is not always necessary for their survival but mostly optimal.

 There are always mavericks in the crew though, which can quite happily live outside this range.